 The definition of “prescriber” in the DPRA reflects the enactment of an expanded scope of practice across multiple professions in Ontario and jurisdictions across Canada.

-- Members can accept a written, verbal or faxed prescription, including refills, if any.
-There are no restrictions regarding accepting new narcotic, controlled drug, benzodiazepine and other target substances prescription orders, provided members use professional judgement and practice due diligence in verifying authenticity.
+- Registrants can accept a written, verbal or faxed prescription, including refills, if any.
+There are no restrictions regarding accepting new narcotic, controlled drug, benzodiazepine and other target substances prescription orders, provided registrants use professional judgement and practice due diligence in verifying authenticity.

 - Out of Province transfers of prescriptions are discussed in in the Fact Sheet on “Prescription Transfers”, section titled “Requirements for the Receiving Pharmacy”